scharris/sqljson-query/docs/tutorial.md

 <img align="right" src="img/drug-advisory.svg" alt="drug and advisory tables" width="150" height="380">

 Next we'll add a collection of related advisories for the drugs.
 The `advisory` table is a child table of table `drug` as seen in the diagram.
-We want a collection property which collects for each drug the list of related advisories.
-Child table collection properties are described in the optional property `childTables` within the `tableJson`.
+Child table collection properties are described in a `tableJson` (any `TableJsonSpec` instance in fact) via the optional property `childTables`.
 Each entry in `childTables` can specify any of the properties allowed in `tableJson` as described above, to control the translation of the child table's content to JSON &mdash; in other words a `childTables` entry is a [TableJsonSpec](query-specifications.md#table-json-specification).
-It also allows a few additional
-properties: a `collectionName` property to name the collection member, and a few optional properties related to customizing or disambiguating the join between parent and child, which are needed only infrequently.
+It also allows a few additional properties: a `collectionName` property to name the collection member, and a few optional properties related to customizing or disambiguating the join between parent and child, which are needed only infrequently.
 See the [Child Table Specification](query-specifications.md#child-table-specification) documentation for full details.

 To add the drug advisories data, add a new query based on the previous one which adds a new `childTables` section within `tableJson` as follows: